Conference on Production Systems and Logistics

 Program & Key-Dates

-The programme includes presentations of the submitted and reviewed papers as well as interesting keynote speeches by representatives from the scientific community.
+The program includes presentations of the submitted and reviewed papers as well as interesting keynote speeches by representatives from the scientific community.
 In addition, joint discussion rounds after the lectures will create a forum for exchange and the formation of new research cooperations.
 During the welcome registration and a joint dinner, the participating scientists will also have the opportunity to get to know each other and to strengthen the international scientific exchange by discussing specialist topics.

 The Conference on Production Systems and Logistics (CPSL) is an international forum for scientific exchange in the field of production systems and logistics.
 The annual conference brings scientists from all over the world together to discuss current research results and share experiences.